TakinosaJi/TakinosaJi/README.md

-## Jekyll Documentation theme
+## EXDEV LAB Projects

-This is the readme page of the Jekyll documentation theme.
+This is the readme page of the EXDEV LAB Projects web site.